Keyboard shortcuts

 Available Store Types

-Eidetica provides three main store types, each optimized for different data patterns:
+Eidetica provides four main store types, each optimized for different data patterns:

 TypePurposeKey FeaturesBest For